Robert Bulwer-Lytton, 1st Earl of Lytton: Writings as "Owen Meredith"

 Dare not question what thou art.

 Lytton underesteemed his poetic ability: in his Chronicles and Characters (1868), the poor response to which distressed him, Lytton states, 'Talk not of genius baffled.
 Genius is master of man./Genius does what it must, and Talent does what it can'.
 However, Lytton's poetic ability was highly esteemed by other literary personalities of the day, and Oscar Wilde dedicated his play Lady Windermere's Fan to him.
+Lytton is credited with the maxim, 'If you want a new idea, read an old book.'